ElijahMSmith/BandNames/README.md

 You can easily copy this name to your clipboard by clicking the button on the popup or close the promp and reopen it for a different name.

-## How to enable this extension (not yet available on the chrome store, if ever)
+## This extension is available on the Chrome web store: https://chrome.google.com/webstore/detail/bandnames/igebaldbbllkgbjnlpoccijdnoogkcml
+## Alternatively, you can load this extension unpacked to your browser by following the following instructions:

 You can get a copy of all the files in this extension by cloning this repository to the desired location with `git clone https://github.com/ElijahMSmith/BandNames`